 Want More Information About Headaches?

-Headaches are one of the most common problems to affect us, and date back as far as 1500BC!
-According to the Australian Bureau Of Statistics in 1995 approximately 15% of the population were taking medication for headaches (2)
+Did you know headaches are one of the most common problems to affect humanity?
+And date back as far as 1500BC!
+According to the Australian Bureau Of Statistics in 1995 approximately 15% of the population were taking medication for headaches.
+(2)

 Types of Headaches: